-Still, the Administration might reevaluate its stance on the Green movement if the protests that took place on February 14, 2011, are sustained or grow larger.
-In advance of the protest, the Administration criticized Iran's leaders for hypocrisy in praising the Egyptian demonstrations while threatening a violent crackdown against any Iranians who try to exercise those same rights in Iran.
-Some believe that a change of party control in the House of Representatives, subsequent to the November 2010 U.S. elections, might lead to increased calls in Congress to adopt an outright regime change policy toward Iran.
+Still, the Administration appears to have reevaluated its stance as the Green movement has returned to the streets as of February 2011, and after the reports of the detention of Musavi and Karrubi.
+Statements by Secretary Clinton and the National Security Council have condemned Iran's use of force against protesters and accused Iran of hypocrisy for supporting demonstrations in Egypt while preventing similar free expression inside Iran.
+Some believe that a change of party control in the House of Representatives, subsequent to the November 2010 U.S. elections, will lead to increased calls in Congress to adopt an outright regime change policy toward Iran.
 Those who take this view might consider as insufficient the Administration's steps in 2010 to help the Green movement.